 Unit 1 PRE-MODERN THEATRE STYLES AND CONVENTIONS This unit will focus on: • Exploring scripts from the pre- modern era of theatre, works prior to 1920. • Applying acting and other production roles in interpreting/presenting plays from pre-modern eras • Analysis of a professional performance from a pre modern era.
-Unit 2 MODERN THEATRE STYLES AND CONVENTIONS This unit will focus on: • Investigating the influences of theatrical styles from the modern era. • Application of production roles and evaluating impact on audiences when interpreting plays. • Analysis and evaluation of a professional performance from the modern era. gave value to self reflection and self evaluation, With the creatively, I wasn't think, but how to think, " Unit 3 PRODUCING THEATRE This unit will focus on: • Interpreting a script through planning, development and presentation. • Researching and documenting ideas for creative interpretation. • Apply production roles to add meaning to the script interpretation • Attend a professional performance, analyse and evaluate its interpretation Unit 4 PRESENTING AN INTERPRETATION This unit will focus on: • Developing a theatrical brief that presents an interpretation of a scene and the monologue in that scene, focusing on two production roles • Describing, documenting and justifying a creative interpretation. • Analysing and evaluating the acting in a production selected from the prescribed playlist.
+Unit 2 MODERN THEATRE STYLES AND CONVENTIONS This unit will focus on: • Investigating the influences of theatrical styles from the modern era. • Application of production roles and evaluating impact on audiences when interpreting plays. • Analysis and evaluation of a professional performance from the modern era.
+Unit 3 PRODUCING THEATRE This unit will focus on: • Interpreting a script through planning, development and presentation. • Researching and documenting ideas for creative interpretation. • Apply production roles to add meaning to the script interpretation Unit 4 PRESENTING AN INTERPRETATION This unit will focus on: • Developing a theatrical brief that presents an interpretation of a scene and the monologue in that scene, focusing on two production roles • Describing, documenting and justifying a creative interpretation. • Analysing and evaluating the acting As S i in a production selected from the prescribed playlist.